 5. Offer Loyalty Programs

-Offer loyalty programs to your customers to reward them for their loyalty.
+Offer loyalty programs to your customers as a way to reward them for their loyalty.

 It could be in the form of discounts, freebies, or exclusive offers.
 It helps in retaining customers and building long-term relationships.